cisagov/LME/docs/markdown/chapter3/chapter3.md

 # Chapter 3 – Installing the ELK Stack and Retrieving Logs

 ## Chapter Overview
-In this chapter you will:
+Chapter 3 covers:
-* Install a new Linux server for events to be sent to.
+* Installating a new Linux server for events to be sent to.
-* Run a script to:
+* Running a script to:
     * install Docker.
     * secure the Linux server.
     * secure the Elasticsearch server.
     * generate certificates.
     * deploy the LME Docker stack.
-* Configure the Windows Event Collector to send logs to the Linux server.
+* Configuring the Windows Event Collector to send logs to the Linux server.

 ## Introduction
 This section covers the installation and configuration of the Database and search functionality on a Linux server.
 We will install the ‘ELK’ Stack from Elasticsearch for this portion.